Skip to main content

 The law requires a reasonable alternative, but clinical science reveals that a truly effective alternative must be personalized to an individual’s unique hormonal and metabolic state.

-This disconnect creates a situation where an employee may be forced to choose between disclosing a private to justify an alternative or participating in a program that is clinically inappropriate for them.
+This disconnect creates a situation where an employee may be forced to choose between disclosing a private medical condition to justify an alternative or participating in a program that is clinically inappropriate for them.
 This is the central tension of outcome-based programs ∞ they seek to manage health outcomes using a population-level, standardized approach, which is often at odds with the principles of personalized medicine and the biochemical individuality that governs endocrine health.

 A Tale of Two Panels a Clinical Comparison